zzh1161/LinearHydroAna/README.md

   + `tet_armadillo` tests the tetrahedral mesh model *Armadillo219K.msh*, which has 219k nodes and takes about 30 minutes to solve using the Eigen library and only 5 minutes using the CHOLMOD library.
   + `hex_smallCube` tests a small cube model consisting of 27 small hexahedra and verified the correctness using matlab.
   + `hex_cube` tests a larger cube model consisting of 512 hexahedra with a total of 729 nodes.
+  + `hex_bunny7k` tests a bunny model consisting of 7k hexahedra with a total of 9k nodes.

 ## Compile and Run